filopd/try-django/src/project1/trydjango/README.md

 12. Now create migrations inside products app and migrate it.
     * python manage.py makemigrations
     * python manage.py migrate
-    * Whenever you change the models.py file then you have two run above 2 commands.
+    * Whenever you change the models.py file then you have to run above 2 commands.
 13. Now Register above model by changing the admin.py file.
     * from .models import Product
     * admin.site.register(Product)